aaubs/ds24/content/m4/04_Transformer/3_Exercise Session 4_PyTorch.md

 #Passing the Danish text examples to the pipeline and getting the predicted labels
 pipe(['Du er en idiot!', 'Jeg er sulten!'])
 ````

+### How to deploy your fine-tuned model on HuggingFace
+You can also deploy your fine-tuned Hugging Face model on Streamlit through the Hugging Face web interface.
+Here are the steps to do so:

+1. After uploading your fine-tuned Hugging Face model to the Hugging Face Model Hub, create a new space in your Hugging Face profile and enter the details for your app, including the name of your application.

+2. click "New space".

+3. Select "Streamlit" (or Gradio) as the deployment type.

+4. Upload your app.py and requirements.txt files to the Hugging Face web interface.

+5. Your app is automatically deployed.

+That's it!
+Your fine-tuned Hugging Face model is now deployed on Streamlit through the Hugging Face web interface and can be accessed using your app.